Year 7 Catch Up Funding

 Year 7 Catch-Up Premium

 In 2015-16, the school received £13,500 in funding to support those students who did not achieve the expected standard in reading or mathematics at the end of key stage 2.
 In 2016-17 the school received the same funding as 2015-2016 but was adjusted in percentage by the cohort size, this totalled £15000.
+In 2017-18 the amount of funding the school recieved was £15,153.
 This money was added to from our internal funds for raising standards within the school budget to fund the strategies detailed below.

 In maths, the money was used to ensure that the Y7 set containing the weakest students was double staffed with two maths teachers for every lesson.
 In addition, a mentor who is employed specifically to support in mathematics and she was deployed to work with the next weakest group.
 The impact of the interventions last year is shown below.